 Well trophies come in all shapes and sizes and yes even ages.
 Because many of the bucks taken each year are immature (60% - 65% are 1 ½ years of age), finding out that the deer you've harvested is older and perhaps very old can be very cool.

-And for those folks managing their land for quality whitetails it's the only way to learn if their efforts are truly working.
+And for those folks managing their land for quality whitetails it's the only way to learn if your efforts are truly working.

-There are two main procedures for ageing whitetails in todays world.
-One is called tooth wear agingwhich attempts to estimate the wear on the molars of a whitetail and compare it to other know age whitetail molars.
-It is accurate until a deer reaches 2 ½ years of age, however with older whitetails it's accuracy can fall off quite a bit.
+There are two main techniques for aging whitetails in todays world.
+One is called tooth wear aging which attempts to estimate the wear on the molars of a whitetail and compare it to other known age whitetail molars.
+Tooth wear aging is accurate until a deer reaches 2 ½ years of age, however with older whitetails it's accuracy can fall off quite a bit.

 To find out all about cementum-aging click on on the menu bars on the top.